 Things to Do in Lexington VA

-TOUR: Lexington Carriage Tour.
-There’s no better way to tour a hilly historic town than by a fancy carriage pulled by draft horses.
-Sure, you’ll see some sights and learn something about the history of Lexington on your 45 minute excursion, but you’ll also fall in love with the hard working equines, each with his or her own distinct personality, like the stocky Haflingers, Woody and Weepy.
+There’s no better way to tour a hilly historic town than via fancy carriage pulled by draft horses.
+Sure, you’ll see some sights and learn something about the history of Lexington on your 45 minute excursion.
+But you’ll also fall in love with the hard working equines, each with his or her own distinct personality, like the stocky Haflingers, Woody and Weepy.

 Lexington Carriage Co. owner, Shana Layman, adores her horses, and they love her back.
-She’s been in this business since 1985 – initially as a driver – and now owns five carriages that provide multiple tours a day with add on private events and weddings in season.
+She’s been in this business since 1985 – initially as a driver.
+Layman now owns five carriages that provide multiple tours a day, with add on private events and weddings in season.

-Arron and Abe pulled my coach – more like a surrey with a fringe on top – and wore diapers, or in Layman’s terms, “poop bags,” in accordance with the City law, which explained the lack of horse excrement on Lexington streets.
-Arron and Abe were show horses from Indiana who retired at 11 years old and were “bored to death” until Layman brought them to Virginia and gave them a job.
+Arron and Abe pulled my coach – more like a surrey with a fringe on top.
+The pair are required to wear diapers, or in Layman’s terms, “poop bags,” in accordance with the City law.
+This explained the lack of horse excrement on Lexington streets.
+Arron and Abe were show horses from Indiana.
+According to Layman, they retired at 11 years old and were “bored to death” until she brought them to Virginia and gave them a job.

 You’ll clip-clop through beautiful neighborhoods of stately homes and sidewalks laid with very uniquely patterned “Lexington Brick,” first used in the 1880’s.
 These bricks are so distinctive: jewelry, art, photos, and house-wares in their image are sold around town.

 Then, there’s the walk-through Safari Village, which is also crazy fun.
-Dozens of colorful nipping parakeets swarm you as you eek into a net-enclosed aviary.
+Dozens of colorful nipping parakeets swarm as you eek into a net-enclosed aviary.
 They’re looking for little lollipop-birdseed sticks, and if you don’t have them, watch out.
 Those beaks are sharp.
-You’ll see kangaroos, Bengal Tigers, penguins, and even giraffes – at whom you’ll stare eye to eye from platform Feeding Stations.
+You’ll see kangaroos, Bengal Tigers, penguins, and even giraffes. $25.95 adults, $17.95 kids, open 9-5 most days.
+Check Calendar for hours.

-You might know Cline (related to Patsy’s ex-husband) from his famous recreation of Stonehenge in foam, aka “FoamHenge,” which became a media sensation a few years back.
-He’s an artist, a fabricator (of figures, monuments, and stories), and in his very quirky way, a do-gooder and philanthropist.
+You might know Cline (related to Patsy’s ex-husband) from his famous recreation of Stonehenge in foam.
+“FoamHenge” was a media sensation a few years back.
+Cline is an artist, a fabricator (of figures, monuments, and stories), and in his very quirky way, a do-gooder and philanthropist.
 He’s built attractions around the country, and here, his fiberglass creations are both simple and intricate.

-As you wend your way about a mile through the forest, you’ll come across a series of non-mechanical, sedentary scenes of T-Rex and other prehistoric creatures mauling the troops (these dinos are not animatronic) some brought to life on your cellphone where you’ll see the events leading up to that moment.
+As you wend your way about a mile through the forest, you’ll come across a series of non-mechanical, sedentary scenes of T-Rex and other prehistoric creatures mauling the troops (these dinos are not animatronic).
+Some are even brought to life on your cellphone, where you’ll see the events leading up to that moment.
 My favorite was Stonewall Jackson battling the Great White Beast with his mechanical arm.
-Cline has more ideas for his Park, and is continuously adding on.
-Of course, you exit through the gift shop – where you can buy the comic book version of your experience.
-Park open daily Memorial Day – August, 10-6, May weekends only 11-5, Sept/October weekends only 10-6, $10 adults, $6 kids.

 Cline also runs Lexington’s 1.5 hour Lexington Ghost Tour, which features the ghost of General Lee’s horse, Traveller, the most haunted house on the East Coast, messages from the beyond, and more.
 Memorial Day – Oct, 8pm from the Visitor’s Center, $15 adults, $7 kids.

-TOUR: Virginia Military Institute.
-Originally built as an arsenal to protect the James River Canal, in 1839, VMI became a military training school for the young men who beforehand sat mostly idle and bored.
-It is now a four-year undergraduate college that combines a full curriculum within a framework of military discipline emphasizing honor, integrity, and responsibility.
+VMI is now a four-year undergraduate college combining a full curriculum within a framework of military discipline that emphasizes honor, integrity, and responsibility.

 The VMI campus abuts that of Washington & Lee University, and it’s easy to stroll from one to the other: and experience two very different worlds.
 Walk on original Lexington Brick sidewalks, and stop at the entrance to the VMI Museum/Chapel where you’ll find the statue of Virginia Mourning Her Dead, by the first Jewish VMI graduate, Moses Ezekiel.

 The VMI Museum provides visitors with a view of the Civil War from the South’s perspective.
-It begins with the history of Stonewall Jackson, who taught artillery tactics and physics as Professor of Natural and Experimental Philosophy at VMI, with artifacts that include his horse, Little Sorrel, taxidermied for all eternity, and the bullet-ridden raincoat he was wearing when shot in the arm.
+It begins with the history of Stonewall Jackson, who taught artillery tactics and physics as Professor of Natural and Experimental Philosophy at VMI.
+Artifacts include his horse, Little Sorrel, taxidermied for all eternity, and the bullet-ridden raincoat he was wearing when shot in the arm.
 (His arm had to be amputated and was, strangely, buried elsewhere).

-There are plenty of traditions at VMI, as text panels, photos, and documents showcase.
-New cadets are called “rats,” with fellows calling each other “brother rat;” students must salute professors and Jackson’s statue when they walk by; and women are still required to wear white dresses (some that look like wedding gowns) for Ring Figure, the annual presentation of the Class Ring Gala, held in November during the Cadet’s second class year.
+There are plenty of traditions at VMI, as text panels, photos, and relics document.
+New cadets are called “rats,” with fellows calling each other “brother rat.”
+Students must salute professors and Jackson’s statue when they walk by.
+And women are still required to wear white dresses (some that look like wedding gowns) for Ring Figure, the annual presentation of the Class Ring Gala, held in November during the Cadet’s second class year.

 Also on campus – the George Marshall Museum, with rotating exhibits covering the military side of the man who gave the post-WWII world “The Marshall Plan.”
 Open Tues-Sat 11-4.